appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-16-designer-processflow.md

 * Delete button: The delete button will allow to delete the selected Nodes and link in the processflow.
 You will get a confirmation pop-up for the delete operation of the workflow.
 * Zoom in: You can zoom in the processflows for better viewing purpose.
 * Zoom out: You can zoom out the processflow for better user experience.
 Users can also resize the screen accordingly.
-* Link Order: YOu can sequence your execution order of your processflow.
+* Link Order: You can sequence your execution order of your processflow.
 On clicking the [Link Order](/processflow/link-order-sequencing/) button, the order sequence window configuration window opens.
+* User Defined Functions: Here, you can implement multiple Cloud Appresource User Defined Functions for implementing Definite Tasks within your ProcessFlow.
+For more details on the Cloud Appresource User Defined Functions, [Click Here](/processflow/overview-of-user-defined-functions/).
 * To view the screen in full screen mode, click the Button for Full Screen.
 * You will have the option adjust the screen resolution to 100%, 50% & 25% & Fit to Screen as per the need.
 * Save: The save button allows you to save the following processflow for later use.
 You can edit the processflows anytime by clicking the edit button available in the processflow listing Page.